 Training and development is crucial to staff retention.
 Homeless Link delivers an extensive training programme through a combination of open courses that individuals can attend, or tailored courses that can be delivered in house.
 In particular we are currently running a training programme that is accredited by the Chartered Institute of Housing.
 This level three Certificate in Providing Homelessness Services is a unique initiative – aiming to give people qualifications that are recognised across the industry.

-With our unique understanding of the Homelessness workforce, Homeless Link is also currently creating a skills framework for the sector, in a project funded by DLUHC.
+With our unique understanding of the Homelessness workforce, Homeless Link has also created a new National Homelessness Skills Framework, funded by MHCLG.

 Taking our learning from frontline work we have produced a series of resources on psychologically informed management.